Introduction to ACME

 note

-Set the volume of the line outputs on the EVO 16 to 100 by pressing the Speaker button on the front panel and turning the Control Wheel.
+Set the volume of the line outputs to 100 by pressing the Speaker button and turning the Control wheel.

-- Turn on the phantom power by pressing the 48V button.
-The button will light up and the screen will indicated that phantom power has been enabled.
+button.
+The button will light up and the display will indicate that phantom power has been enabled

 note